dtcenter/METdataio/docs/Users_Guide/reformat_stat_data.rst

    setenv WORKING_DIR /path/to/working_dir

-- **NOTE**: Do NOT use environment variables for /path/to, specify the actual path.
+.. note::  Do NOT use environment variables for /path/to, specify the actual path.

 - set the PYTHONPATH: